DaanMol/blauw.smartgrid/README.md

 The random algorithm connects houses to batteries at random.
 This gives a representation of possible solutions for the problem of grid 1.
 The graph has been run 10.000 times.
 The goal is to create algorithms that better the optimal outcome of this random walk.

+The random algorithm shows the distribution of random generated solutions.
+These offer an benchmark to compare other algorithms to.

 ![Random plot](/Presentation/Images/rw100khisto.png)

 *Greedy*

 A greedy algorithm is an algorithmic strategy that makes the optimal choice at each small stage with the goal of this eventually leading to a global optimum.
 This means that the algorithm picks the best immediate output without taking future outputs into consideration.
 The algorithm is separated into two modes; proximity first and priority first.
+Both algorithms answer problem set A: connect all houses in the grid to the batteries.

 *Proximity first*